cdl-geneseo/geneseo-dictionary/G/GOLD.md

 # GOLD

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : GOLD

 Created by  Unknown User (iif1), last modified by  Unknown User (rgg2) on Nov 19, 2012

 GOLD n. abbreviation for Geneseo Opportunities for Leadership Development, further information can be found at: http://gold.geneseo.edu/&quot;I went to the GOLD workshop on Assertiveness Training&quot;100% of students surveyed know the word and believe it is of local originsAs of 2012, 50% of students surveyed know this word, 100% believe it is of local origins.(Goodwin, G-M, 2012)